Emergency Food Supply

 Looks like carbo loading to me.
 Is this stuff even healthy?
 (Yeah, yeah, the tub is meant for emergency situations only … like for a nuclear fallout … ) Back here in the Philippines, I’ve seen less fortunate families of four survive with just one dollar per meal – for the entire family.
 But I don’t think I should draw the line of comparison there.

-3 replies on “Emergency Food Supply”
+3 responses to “Emergency Food Supply”

 You know there is a reason they call it emergency food supply and its usually the food of last resort.
 Still it must be better than eating one’shoe – provided its leather and not Crocs 🙂